The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 5) Olive-pomace oil:

-The pomace or the alpechín, which is the rest of the milling, stone and skin of the olive, still contains around 5% of virgin olive oil.
+The pomace, which is the rest of the milling, olive stone and skin still contains around 5% of virgin olive oil.
 The pomace can no longer be extracted by physical means; it must be extracted by chemical means and at high temperatures.
 This oil, which is obtained by chemical methods, using mainly hexane, is called crude pomace oil.

-Crude pomace oil has major defects and cannot be consumed directly.
-Therefore, it must undergo more physical and chemical processes more or less extensive depending on its state, calling this process refined.
+Crude pomace oil has major defects and it is not for human consumption.
+Therefore, it must undergo more physical and chemical processes more or less extensive depending on its state, calling this process refining.
 Once the pomace oil has undergone the refining process, a little virgin or extra virgin olive oil is added.
-This is where the so-called olive-pomace oil comes into being.
+After that, we have ready the olive-pomace oil.

 2. Types of packaging